NBISweden/workshop-reproducible-research/docs/snakemake.md

 * Specify which genome to align to and where to download its sequence and annotation files.
 * (Any other parameters we might need to make it into a general workflow, e.g. to support both paired-end and single-read sequencing)

-The first point is straight forward; rather than using `SAMPLES = ["..."]` in the Snakefile we define it as a parameter in `config.yml`.
+The first point is straightforward; rather than using `SAMPLES = ["..."]` in the Snakefile we define it as a parameter in `config.yml`.
 Do a dry-run afterwards to make sure that everything works as expected.
 You can either add it as a list as it was expressed before, or you can use this yaml notation:

 ```yaml
 sample_ids: